hbc/Intro-to-Unix/lessons/05_data_organization.md

 In your lab notebook, you likely keep track of the different reagents and kits used for a specific protocol.
 Similarly, recording information about the tools and and parameters is imporatant for documenting your computational experiments.

 * Keep track of software versions used
-* Record information on parameters used and summary statistics, if relevant (e.g., how many adapters were removed, how many reads did not align)
+* Record information on parameters used and summary statistics at every step (e.g., how many adapters were removed, how many reads did not align)

 > Different tools have different ways of reporting log messages and you might have to experiment a bit to figure out what output to capture.
 You can redirect standard output with the `>` symbol which is equivalent to `1> (standard out)`; other tools might require you to use `2>` to re-direct the `standard error` instead.